2 Thessalonians 1:3-12

 - Drown it.

 Thoroughly drench the fire with water until the flame is completely extinguished.
 Then stir the water and ash to soak every hidden ember.
 Finally, use your hand to feel every part of the fire pit to make sure that all the heat is gone.
 Only then is it safe to leave the area.
 No fire remains to ignite the surrounding forest.

 No ember of wickedness can be allowed to remain to set the kingdom on fire.
-Or to use another analogy, the disease of sin must be eradicated.
+Or to use another analogy, the deadly disease of sin must be eradicated.

 Malignant tumors are our own cells which have mutated.
 They no longer function as they should.
 Instead of serving the needs of the body, they threaten to kill the body.
 Following cancer surgery, patients and their families wants to hear these six words: “I think we got it all.”
 Cancer cells left behind portend the return of the disease.